rtrouton/profiles/DisableSiri/README.md

 * **DisableSiri** - Blocks the Siri process from being enabled
 * **DisableSiriInMenubar** - Blocks the Siri menubar icon from appearing

-Note: Thes profiles work on macOS 10.12.x and later
+Note: These profiles work on macOS 10.12.x and later